-Besides giving your website visitors alternative content to consume, hashtag feeds have several benefits for your business, including:
+Instagram hashtag feeds have several benefits for your business, such as:

 - Increased brand exposure: Even if you display hashtags from other Instagram users, your feeds are still linked to your Instagram account, complete with your branding and profile details, keeping your business top of mind.

-- More Instagram followers: If you’re offering valuable content to visitors, chances are they’ll want to follow your updates for more of the same, giving you a boost in followers.
+- More Instagram followers: Offering valuable content to visitors with your Instagram content?
+They’ll want to follow your updates — giving you a boost in followers.

-- High engagement levels: If you regularly show high-quality content on your hashtag Instagram feed, you can encourage visitors to engage with your feed, helping you develop long-lasting relationships with potential customers.
+- High engagement levels: If you regularly show high-quality content on your hashtag Instagram feed, you can encourage visitors to engage with your feed.
+It also helps you develop long-lasting relationships with potential customers.

-- Improved customer trust: Adding Instagram feeds to your site lets you filter content to include posts like reviews, which helps customers trust you and can increase sales.
+- Improved customer trust: Adding Instagram photos to your site lets you filter content to include posts like reviews, which helps customers trust you and can increase sales.